brimdata/zed/beacon/README.md

 we simply need a way to treat the input to union as a value tuple comprised of the aforementioned three elements.
-Zng however does not have a tuple data type (they are not columnar friendly), but zql does have a way to refer to record literals composed of other values so we can compose the tuple into a record on-the-fly and have the union aggregator apply to the resulting sequence of record values.
+Zng however does not have a tuple data type (they are not columnar friendly), but zql does have a way to cut fields from a record to form another record value so we can compose the tuple into a record on-the-fly and have the union aggregator apply to the resulting sequence of record values.

-> TBD: Actually, it doesn't yet, but we will add it soon.
-Syntax could simply
-> be record[id.orig_p,proto,service] and you inherit the names and types of the
-> values and names provided or you could optionally specify field names,
-> i.e., record[op:id_orig_p,p:proto,s:service]

-Armed with `union` and record literals, we can now extend our connection-summary query to handle the `tuples` field:
+Armed with the `union` aggregator and the `cut` funtion, we can now extend our connection-summary query to handle the `tuples` field:
 ```
-count(),...,tuples=union(record[id.orig_p,proto,service]) by id.resp_h,id.orig_h
+count(),...,tuples=union(cut(id.orig_p,proto,service)) by id.resp_h,id.orig_h
 ```
 where we have elided the other aggregations to save space here.